 Semantic content is the material of value, the significant text and graphics conveying the meaning of a document.
 Non-semantic content includes repeating page headers and numbers, image borders, lines separating columns and so on.
 These are artifacts of the page, the design and the layout, and must be marked as artifact rather than tagged so as not to interfere with the logical flow of the document.

 As such the three basic questions when validating for PDF/A-1a conformance are:

 The answer to all three questions must be “yes”.

 At present, there is no way to automatically validate conformance with PDF/A-1a.
 Automated checkers are important, but can offer little more than verify tags are present, language is specified, that images include alternate text, and similar, limited validation functions.
 In many cases, validating the logical order, table or list structures is still a job for a human.

 To ensure PDF/A-1a conformance is meaningful rather than notional, it is necessary to ensure the file's contents are accessible.
 PDF/UA will provide a clear set of file-format requirements to flesh out the details of conformance with the spirit of PDF/A-1a.

-A PDF/A-1a conforming file is not just visually reproducible, the content is reproducible as well.
-As servers world-wide become into vast silos of PDF and other content, PDF/A-1a files will offer a key benchmark for the long-term preservation of document structure, ensuring high-quality search, reference and reuse for the lifetime of the file.
+A PDF/A-1a conforming file is not just visually reproducible, it's logically reproducible as well.
+As servers the world over grow into vast silos of PDF and other content, PDF/A-1a files will offer a key benchmark for the long-term preservation of document structure, ensuring high-quality search, reference and reuse for the lifetime of the file.